Best Off-Piste Skiing in the Alps

 Zermatt is the resort for off-piste skiers who like a little luxury and see nothing wrong with finishing a long morning in the backcountry with a late lunch in a gourmet restaurant, complete with fine wines, table cloths, attentive service and picture-perfect views of the Alps’ most iconic mountain.
 As well as serious itineraries (some best reached by helicopter), Zermatt has some amazing between-the-piste skiing: the north-facing mountain ridge between Gornergrat, Hohtalli and Stockhorn is over 3000m high and about 4 km long, and provides almost endless freeride possibilities (but watch out: there are cliffs and crevasses too).

 Top Tip for freeriders in Zermatt: The exceptional height of Zermatt’s ski area – lifts go up to 3800m – enables piste skiing all year round, but freeride enthusiasts should delay their trip until late-February.
-The resort has a famously dry climate and some of the best lifts and slopes around Stockhorn can be closed earlier in the season.
+The resort has a famously dry climate and some of the slopes around Hohtalli can be closed earlier in the season.

 Off-piste skiing in La Grave and Les Deux Alpes

 La Grave is the cult resort for off-piste purists.
 There really is no other reason for holidaying here in winter.
-The lifts are few, old and slow; the groomed piste almost non-existent; the nightlife basic; and the village itself, whilst relatively unspoilt, is no great beauty.
+The lifts are old and slow; there is just one token piste; the nightlife is basic; and the village itself, whilst relatively unspoilt, is no great beauty.
 But beneath La Meije, La Grave has high, steep north-facing slopes with verticals of over 2000m.
 For most of its skiable terrain there are no gates, fences, markers or patrols: you can go anywhere, but you do so entirely at your own risk, so take a guide.

 Top Tip for freeriders in La Grave and Les Deux Alpes: Holding a race in a ski area renowned for its extreme off-piste might seem crazy, but the Derby de la Meije is over 30 years old and is actually one of the safest times to ski in La Grave because the more terrifying couloirs are roped off for a day.
 It’s also great fun and by La Grave’s standards, relatively inclusive – teams are encouraged to have men and women, boarders and skiers, and if you can’t win a prize for being the fastest, you might still get one for having the best fancy-dress.
 For more details see: https://derbydelameije.com